Zhao Chongguo: Agricultural garrisons

 Zhao fell ill around two months later, but was urged to stay on the offense by Emperor Xuan.
-The emperor ordered Xin Wuxian to transfer his garrison troops to Zhao's army and ordered Zhao to attack around the January of 60, citing auspicious astrological signs.
+The emperor ordered Xin Wuxian to transfer his garrison troops to Zhao's army and ordered Zhao to attack around the January 60 BC, citing auspicious astrological signs.
 If Zhao's illness worsened, he ordered Xin and the General of Strong Crossbows, Xu Yanshou, to launch the attack in his stead.
 This frustrated Zhao, who did not seek to launch offensive operations immediately, and so had no use for additional men under his command; by the end of the year, he commanded an army of around 60,000 troops, requiring large amounts of grain and salt for rations.
 Zhao Ang sent an aide to his father, begging him to follow the emperor's orders despite his illness.
 Zhao replied that he intended to continue his plans, stating that "our brilliant ruler may judge if my words are loyal".

 Zhao outlined a strategy for a longer-term occupation of the Qiang territories using tuntian (farming garrisons).
 He sought permission to disband most of his forces, leaving only 10,281 troops (comprising the troops from the commanderies of Huaiyang and Runan as well as the former convicts from the capital region) behind.
 These would refrain from offensive operations to construct administrative outposts, irrigation ditches, and reservoirs to build up the agricultural capacity along the Huangshui.
 He predicted that this could extend administration as far as Qinghai Lake.
 A group of 1,000 cavalrymen would be reserved to live off the land during the spring and summer to protect the army's farms.

 Emperor Xuan was befuddled by Zhao's proposal, asking in reply: "What sort of general would plan this?
 When will the enemy be exterminated?
 When will our troops gain a decision?
 If you can figure out why this plan is to our advantage, memorialize again!"
 Zhao responded with another memorial, listing twelve advantages of his plan.
 He described the plan as denying the Qiang their most fertile territories and instead relegating them to the arid highlands, causing infighting and starvation among the Qiang armies.
 The plan would also allow for the construction of infrastructure to keep troops constantly supplied, as opposed to carrying their own supplies through the mountains, where they may be ambushed or cut off from resupply.